ferrous-systems/rust-training/training-slides/src/deconstructing-send-arc-mutex.md

 ## Lessons Learned

-* careful use of traits and trait boundaries lets Rust compiler detect problematic multithreading code at compile time
+* careful use of traits and trait boundaries lets the compiler detect problematic multi-threading code at compile time
 * `Arc` and `Mutex` let the program ensure data availability and exclusive mutability at runtime where the compiler can't predict the behavior of the program
 * `Deref` coercions make concurrency primitives virtually invisible and transparent to use
 * **Make invalid state unrepresentable**